 What is life insurance underwriting?

 Applying for life insurance is easy.
 It takes only a few minutes.
-Once you have life insurance, you will receive the life cover amount if you become terminally ill or after you have died your loved ones will receive the benefit.
+Once you have life insurance, you will receive the life cover amount if you become terminally ill or after you have died, your loved ones will receive the benefit.

 After determining “risk”, the underwriter sets a price and establishes the insurance premium that will be charged in exchange for taking on that risk.

-The best life insurance companies in New Zealand apply a thorough underwriting process, which means it can be harder to get cover but greater claims approval.
+The best life insurance companies in New Zealand apply a thorough underwriting process, which means it can be harder to get cover but offers greater claims approval.

 Underwriting Applies to